datamonsterr/Intro_To_AI_Capstone_Prj/README.md

 # Datasets:

 - 43 folders represent 43 classes.
-- Each folder contains multiple images (ppm format) of a traffic sign
+- Each folder contains multiple images (png format) of a traffic sign
 - Each folder contains a csv file which has information of each images in the same directory

 # Set up: